 If you have already started seeing clients and would like to deepen your practice, this program may be a good fit.

-If you feel solid about pathology and physiology, and you're ready to get into advanced topics in holistic health and clinical skills, you’ll be right at home in this program.
+If you feel solid about pathology and physiology, and you're ready to get into advanced topics in holistic health and clinical skills, this program might be right for you.

 If you’re not sure where the best starting point would be for you, just ask!
 We're happy to help guide you.